uniment/Objects.jl/README.md

 # Objects.jl

-Dynamic, Static, and Mutable Objects with Prototype Inheritance and Method Membership for Julia
+Dynamic, Static, and Mutable Objects with Prototype Inheritance, Method Membership, and Type Tagging for Julia

 Play with it and see what you think.
 Prototype inheritance is fun!